Professor Gerald L. Curtis recounts impressions of Tohoku earthquake zone following visit

 CJEB’s Annual Tokyo Conference, May 15th, ends in success

 Our annual Tokyo Conference was held on May 15th at Otemachi Financial City Conference Center.
 With Governor Kuroda from the Bank of Japan and Dr. Adam Posen, president of the Peterson Institute for International Economics as keynote speakers, the conference gathered speakers and guests from a wide range of fields to discuss and debate the future of the Japanese Economy.
 The video and reports from the conference will be available soon on this website.
-The sold-out event was covered by multiple media sources, which can be viewed here.
+The sold-out event was covered by multiple media sources.